 As I’ve discussed in my Mint.com review, I think Mint is great as budgeting tool but poor for investment planning.
 Mint is targeting people who are just starting out with their finances (Generation Y and Z).
 As I mentioned previously, I wished for a web 2.0 app that focused more on the investing side of personal finance; retirement, asset allocation, and taxes.

 I discovered Personal Capital over one year ago, and it appears to have answered most of my wishes.
 This review has been updated for 2013.

 Personal Capital History

-Typically the high-end brokerage houses target individuals in the ultra high net worth category, and individuals below that threshold typically have to fend for themselves.
-This is where Personal Capital with technology can offer the personalized service at a much lower price point than previously possible.
+The high-end brokerage houses typically only target individuals in the ultra high net worth category.
+Individuals below that threshold typically have to fend for themselves.
+This is where Personal Capital, with technology, can offer the personalized service at a much lower price point than previously possible.

 Personal Capital vs. Mint

 - More Reliable Synchronization – Mint.com uses their own in-house system to sync with the financial institutions.
 At times it has been unreliable and breaks synchronization.
 Personal Capital uses Yodlee to perform the syncing, which has been a much more stable service from our testing.